dotnet-ad/Wires/README.md

 ## Why ?

-Several other solutions exists, but I've experienced a **lot** of memory issues with those because they are mainly based on lambda expressions.
-That's why Wire keeps basic concepts at its core and limits usag of lambda expressions.
+Several other solutions exists, but I've experienced a **lot** of memory issues with these : that's why I've decided to initiate my own binding library.

 ## Install